ebalynn/BestStories/README.md

 ## To run

-Build the project and run it as a console appplication - 'dotnet Balynn.Stories.dll' from the output folder, then navigate to:
+Build the project and run it as a console appplication - 'dotnet Balynn.Stories.Api.dll' from the output folder, then navigate to:

 http://localhost:5000/api/v1/stories/best20